-Bonds are issued with a “face value,” or “par value” – the amount that is returned to the investor when the bond reaches maturity.
-From the time of issuance until the time of maturity, however, bonds trade in the open market – just like stocks or commodities.
+Bonds are issued with a “face value,” or “par value”—the amount that is returned to the investor when the bond reaches maturity.
+From the time of issuance until the time of maturity, bonds trade in the open market—just like stocks or commodities.
 As a result, their prices can rise above par or fall below it as market conditions determine.
-A bond issued with a $1000 par value that trades at $1100 is trading at a premium, while one that falls to $900 is trading at a discount.
+A bond issued with a $1,000 par value that trades at $1,100 is trading at a premium, while one whose price falls to $900 is trading at a discount.
 A bond trading at its face value is trading “at par.”

 Why a Bond Trades at a Premium or a Discount

-To understand why this occurs, think of it this way: Why would someone ever buy a bond yielding 3% when they could buy an otherwise identical bond yielding 4%?
-They wouldn’t, so the bond's price needs to fall to bring the yield to a level where an investor may want to own the bond.
+To understand why this occurs, think of it this way: Investors would not buy a bond yielding 3% when they could buy an otherwise identical bond yielding 4%.
+The bond's price needs to fall to bring the yield up to a level where an investor may want to own the bond.